ShaileshRawat1403/sans_serif_sentiments/marketing/git-for-marketers/projects/git-and-github-for-marketing-teams/index.md

 ---

+> **Disclaimer**
+> This document is part of an open effort to simplify, inform, and share.
+> It may not be exhaustive or comprehensive — but the intention is.
+>
+> **You are encouraged to question, improve, and extend it.**
+> Mistakes are possible.
+Growth is the goal.

 ## Overview

-Marketing often runs on chaos masked as creativity — overflowing folders, files named `final_FINAL_v3_APPROVED_THIS_ONE_REVIEWED.pptx`, and feedback scattered across email, Slack, and sticky notes.
+**Marketing teams are creative** — but often disorganized. — overflowing folders, files named `final_FINAL_v3_APPROVED_THIS_ONE_REVIEWED.pptx`, and feedback scattered across email, Slack, and sticky notes.

 Git and GitHub offer a better way.
+> They bring  structure, clarity, and accountability — without taking away creativity.

-They bring **version control**, **collaboration**, and **clarity** into the marketing workflow — without needing to know how to code.
+This guide tries to bring **version control**, **collaboration**, and **clarity** into the marketing workflow — without needing to know how to code.

 ---